19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 [S 590/2004 wef 24/09/2004]

 3\.
-All provisions of the Parking Places Act [Cap.
-214] and any subsidiary legislation made thereunder.
+All provisions of the Parking Places Act (Cap.
+214) and any subsidiary legislation made thereunder.

 4\.
-All provisions of the Rapid Transit Systems Act [Cap.
-263A] and any subsidiary legislation made thereunder.
+All provisions of the Rapid Transit Systems Act (Cap.
+263A) and any subsidiary legislation made thereunder.

-5\.
-All provisions of the Road Traffic Act [Cap.
-276] and any subsidiary legislation made thereunder which are carried out or administered by the Authority.
+5. All provisions of the Road Traffic Act (Cap.
+276) and any subsidiary legislation made thereunder which are carried out or administered by the Authority, and —

+(a) section 120(3) of that Act — in relation to a contravention of any traffic sign prohibiting or restricting the parking, stopping or waiting of vehicles on roads; and

+(b) section 143(8) of that Act — in relation to a failure to comply with any condition imposed by the Authority on a permit granted under that section.

+[S 630/2010 wef 01/11/2010]

 5A.
 The following subsidiary legislation made under the Road Traffic Act: